 Major Mergers and Acquisitions in India

-- Bharti Airtel acquired Kuwait based Zain Telecom’s African business for USD 10.7 billion which was considered the largest ever cross-border deal in an emerging market.
+- Bharti Airtel acquired Kuwait-based Zain Telecom’s African business for USD 10.7 billion, considered the largest-ever cross-border deal in an emerging market.

-- In the Banking, Financial Services and Insurance sector, biggest deal was by Hinduja group, when it acquired Luxembourg based KBL European private bankers SA for USD 1.69 billion.
+- In the Banking, Financial Services, and Insurance sectors, the biggest deal was by Hinduja group, when it acquired Luxembourg-based KBL European Private Bankers SA for USD 1.69 billion.

-- Tata Chemicals took over British salt based in UK with a deal of US $ 13 billion.
-This is one of the most successful recent mergers and acquisitions 2010 that made Tata even more powerful with a strong access to British Salt’s facilities that are known to produce about 800,000 tons of pure white salt annually.
+- Tata Chemicals took over British salt based in the UK with a deal of US $ 13 billion.
+Tata made one of the most successful mergers and acquisitions in 2010, which gave them even more power and vital access to British Salt’s facilities.
+British Salt annually produces about 800,000 tons of pure white salt from its facilities.

-- Merger of Reliance Power and Reliance Natural Resources in a deal of US $11 billion is another biggest deal in the Indian industry.
-This merger enabled convenience Reliance power to handle all its power projects as it now enjoys easy accessibility of natural gas.
+- The merger of Reliance Power and Reliance Natural Resources in a deal of US $11 billion is another big deal in the Indian industry.
+This merger enabled convenience Reliance Power to handle all its power projects as it now enjoys easy accessibility to natural gas.

-- Tata steel’s takeover on Corus in 2007 is considered to be the largest Indian take over whose deal value was worth $7.6 billion which also made Tata’s the fifth largest steel company.
+- The takeover of Corus by Tata Steel in 2007 is considered the most prominent Indian takeover, with a deal value worth $7.6 billion, making Tata Steel the fifth largest steel company.

-- Imperial energy India’s biggest exploration company Oil and Natural Gas Corporation (ONGC), bought Imperial Energy Plc for $2.58 billion to tap Siberian deposits and make up for diminishing output at home.
+- Imperial Energy, India’s biggest exploration company, Oil and Natural Gas Corporation (ONGC), bought Imperial Energy Plc for $2.58 billion to tap Siberian deposits and compensate for diminishing output at home.

-- In 2008, Tata acquired Britain’s most famous automobile manufacturers Jaguar and Land Rover, in a $2.3 billion contract with Ford, their American owners.
+- In 2008, Tata acquired Britain’s most famous automobile manufacturers, Jaguar and Land Rover, in a $2.3 billion contract with Ford, their American owner.

-- In 2006, Ranbaxy Laboratories(RLL) created news when it announced the acquisition of 3 drug-makers in Europe, all within a week’s time.
-Allen S.p.A, a division of GlaxoSmithKline (GSK) in Italy, Romania’s largest independent generic drug producer Terapia and drug maker Ethimed NV in Belgium.
+- In 2006, Ranbaxy Laboratories(RLL) created news when it announced the acquisition of 3 drug makers in Europe, all within a week.
+Allen S.p.A, a GlaxoSmithKline (GSK) division in Italy, Romania’s largest independent generic drug producer, Terapia, and drug maker Ethimed NV in Belgium.

 - In 2007, Pharmaceutical and biotechnology major Wockhardt bought the fourth largest independent, integrated pharmaceutical group in France, Negma Laboratories.
-At a deal of $265 million, Wockhardt became the largest Indian pharmaceutical company in Europe with more than 1500 employees based in the continent.
+At a deal of $265 million, Wockhardt became the most prominent Indian pharmaceutical company in Europe, with more than 1,500 employees based in the continent.

-- Sterlite Industries, a part of the Vedanta Group in the year 2008 signed an agreement regarding the acquisition of copper mining company Asarco for $ 2.6 billion.
+- Sterlite Industries, a part of the Vedanta Group 2008, signed an agreement regarding acquiring copper mining company Asarco for $ 2.6 billion.

-India is becoming a highly sought after destination for M&A deals.
-This also means that it is now more vulnerable to the impulses and uncertainties of the global economic scenario.
-Considered to be the lifeblood of Indian business now, it needs the support and constancy to ensure that it remains progressive in the coming years.
+India is becoming a highly sought-after destination for M&A deals.
+This also means it is now more vulnerable to the impulses and uncertainties of the global economic scenario.
+Considered to be the lifeblood of Indian business now, it needs support and constancy to ensure it remains progressive in the coming years.

-India must concentrate upon refining the processes, increasing the simplicity in doing business abroad and the legalities involved in them.
-It is not wrong to say that the mergers and acquisitions in India and the system related to that are in the infant stage but this economy is huge enough to provide opportunities to foreign investments.
+India must concentrate on refining the processes and increasing the simplicity of business abroad and the legalities involved.
+It is not wrong to say that the mergers and acquisitions in India and the system related to them are in the infant stage.
+Still, this economy is vast enough to provide opportunities for foreign investments.

-The key to success keeping fundamentals in place i.e. to bring into line acquisitions to the entire business strategy, plan and execute a vigorous integration process and take adequate awareness of all relevant regulatory norms.
+The key to success is keeping fundamentals in place, i.e., to bring into line acquisitions to the entire business strategy, plan and execute a vigorous integration process, and take adequate awareness of all relevant regulatory norms.

 Mergers and Acquisitions in India Infographics

-Here are some articles that will help you to get more detail about the Business Future – Mergers so just go through the link.
+Here are some articles that will help you get more details about the Business Future – Mergers, so go through the link.